audreyhsiao/MovieRaterAPI/README.md

 * Development Tools: Tested and validated API endpoints with Postman to ensure reliability and security.

 ## How to run
+first of all, I set up a virtual environment called `venv` for the app, so run `source venv/bin/activate` to activate the virtual environment to run the django, run
 `python3 manage.py runserver`
+in the terminal